glenlakehoa/bylaws/README.md

 # Bylaws
-Bylaws of the Glen Lake Upstate Homeowners Association

 ## Disclaimer
-This document is a transcription of the original Bylaws, registered at the Spartanburg Register of Deeds in deed book 82R, page 914, and serves only to provide a searchable form of the Bylaws.
+This document is a transcription of the original Bylaws, registered at the Spartanburg Register of Deeds in deed book 82-R, page 914, and serves only to provide a searchable form of the Bylaws.
 This document cannot be used to claim legal standing.
 This document has been compiled from the original Bylaws and the Amendment.
-The editors of this version believe this is the most recent version of the declaration as of July 6, 2024
+The editors of this version believe this is the most recent version of the declaration as of July 26, 2024

 ## References to the original documents